norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-The code uses the `<footer>` tag to define the footer area, with a `<p>` tag displaying the copyright information and the website name.
+- The code uses the `<footer>` tag to define the footer area, with a `<p>` tag displaying the copyright information and the website name.

 ## 6. **CSS for Basic Reset and Body Styles**
-We will add CSS styles to reset default browser styles and define the basic layout and appearance of the webpage's body.
+You will add CSS styles to reset default browser styles and define the basic layout and appearance of the webpage's body.

 - [ ] Open `style.css` and add the following styles: